-My name is Densil Porteous I use he/they pronouns and I am honored to serve as the Executive Director of Stonewall Columbus.
+My name is Densil Porteous I use he/they pronouns and I’ve had the honor serving as Executive Director of Stonewall Columbus since January 2021.

-Stonewall has been an organization working to increase visibility, inclusion, and connection for the LGBTQIA+ community across Central Ohio so that we all thrive since 1981, as a reimagined community center gifted to the community, the organization is only three years into that journey—having reopened in 2019.
+Stonewall has been an organization working to increase visibility, inclusion, and connection for the LGBTQ+ community across Central Ohio so that we all thrive since 1981; as a reimagined community center gifted to the community, the organization is only several years into that journey—having reopened in 2019.

-I joined the Stonewall organization, as interim executive director, in the summer of 2020 at the height of the COVID-19 pandemic, during America’s reawakening to the inequities and injustices enacted on Black people in our nation, and during a year when it was reported to be the worst year on record for the murder of transgender and n0n-binary/gender non-conforming members of our community—this has been the trend for the last several years since.
-I joined Stonewall as the organization prepared to step into its 40th year of evolving service to the LGBTQIA+ community across Central Ohio.
+I joined Stonewall as interim executive director, in the summer of 2020 at the height of the COVID-19 pandemic, during America’s reawakening to the inequities and injustices enacted on Black people in our nation, and what was at the time reported to be the worst year on record for the murder of transgender and n0n-binary/gender non-conforming members of our community–a record surpassed in 2022.

-Stonewall has been honored to host our annual Pride events that aim make space for and bring community together—our Pride events represent our largest fundraising and funding effort in support of the Stonewall organization and the connections to resources and services we are able to provide for the community.
+Stonewall has been honored to host our annual Pride events; events that aim to make space for and bring community together—our Pride events represent our largest fundraising and funding effort in support of the Stonewall organization and the connections to resources and services we are able to provide for the community.
 Notably, in 2023 Stonewall Columbus saw over 22,000 registered marchers and welcomed roughly 750,000 people to the region over our two days of recognition and celebration of Pride!

-As an LGBTQIA+ community center in the 14th largest city in the country Stonewall has an opportunity, with help from the community, to truly be a model of community support and engagement—we have a responsibility to lead, and I believe we can.
+As an LGBTQ+ community center in the 14th largest city in the country Stonewall Columbus has an opportunity, with help from the community, to truly be a model of community support and engagement—we have a responsibility to lead, and I believe we can.
 As a community, we have the power to influence how queer identities are understood and supported, not only in Columbus but all over Central Ohio and beyond.
 Those of us who can today have a responsibility to ensure the Stonewall organization is thriving for today’s generations and generations to come.